Jack Snyder and Carly Tenney: Impact

-Jack and Carly were nominated as "Most Irresistible Combination" at the 32nd Daytime Emmy Awards.
+Jack and Carly were nominated as the "Most Irresistible Combination" at the 32nd Daytime Emmy Awards.

-On 27 June 2010 actor Maura West and Michael Park who portray Carly and Jack both won Emmy awards for Outstanding Lead Actress (West's second) and Outstanding Lead Actor (Park's first).
+On June 27, 2010, Maura West and Michael Park (Carly and Jack) respectively both won Daytime Emmy Awards for Outstanding Lead Actress (West's second) and Outstanding Lead Actor (Park's first).

-On 18 June 2011 actor Michael Park won his second Emmy award for Outstanding Lead Actor.
+On June 18, 2011, Michael Park won his second Daytime Emmy Award for Outstanding Lead Actor.